 Computer games have revolutionized the way we look at sports and competitions.
 At its inception, esports was not recognized at all, and after a few years, it was laughed at.
 Calling something sports would require that to have a physical level of performance.

 Two decades later, give or take a few years, and the Olympic Committee was thinking of introducing esports into the Olympic Games, but have yet to do so, due to the very violent nature of some video games, which go against the core principles of the Olympic Games.

 Today, esports is something that people often bet on, as they do on other sports.
 Given that there are very large tournaments in a couple of very popular video games, the amount of money going being earned by bookmakers and sponsors is baffling.
-One might almost forget about playing the lottery and using the eventual Lottoland promo code, given the scale and flair of esports events.

 The Inception of Esports

 Esports started way back in the late 70s and early 80s, with Space Invaders and local competitions as to who will have the best high score.
 The 90s saw a great rise in esports, specifically due to Street Fighter II, which popularized the one vs one format, which is still active, though Street Fighter V and other modern fighting games are played.